Royal Grenada Police Force: History

-Today, the RGPF is the sole law enforcement agency for the country.
+When the RGPF was retrained after the restoration of democracy in Grenada, its initial officers were former People's Revolutionary Army and People's Revolutionary Militia soldiers.
+US Special Forces operators stayed behind to assist in training alongside the United Kingdom, Jamaica and Barbados.

 The RGPF is permitted up to 1,025 sworn members, however, currently only has 940 members.
 Approximately 14% of the force is female.

+Organisation

 Departments

 The RGPF is divided into 4 divisions, each headed by a Superintendent, which each has responsibility for a certain geographic area within the country.

 The force consists of 18 distinct departments with different purposes.
 These departments include a fire department, the police headquarters, a prosecution department, immigration department, drug squad, police band, training academy, traffic and transport department, criminal records office, criminal investigation department, community relations department, port police department, information technology unit, and a special victims unit.

 Additionally, there is a department dedicated to providing security for the workplace and residence of the Governor-General of Grenada and a Special Branch for diplomatic and other governmental security.